muhabdullahd/MountainCarContinuous-DDPG-Reinforce/README.md

 This project implements two reinforcement learning algorithms to solve the MountainCarContinuous-v0 environment: Deep Deterministic Policy Gradient (DDPG) and REINFORCE (Monte Carlo Policy Gradient).
 The project provides a comprehensive comparison of these approaches in terms of learning efficiency, stability, and performance.

+ **Note:** Code for key components has been withheld to prevent misuse or plagiarism.
+Please contact me for collaboration or more details.

 ## Environment Description

 MountainCarContinuous-v0 is a classic control problem in reinforcement learning where an under-powered car must drive up a steep mountain.
 The car's engine is not strong enough to scale the mountain in a single pass, so the agent must learn to build momentum by driving back and forth.